help@cleanrecoverycenters.com

 Amphetamines and cocaine are dangerous psychostimulants.
 These drugs create a sense of euphoria within the user, which makes them another dangerously addictive substance.
 Amphetamines speed up the heart rate, greatly increasing a person’s chances of having heart failure.
 While the substances may distract the person from depression, the “crash” feeling the drugs leave behind is often worse than the depression is ordinarily.

 Self-medicating is not a valid way to deal with depression in the long term.
 People suffering from depression or any other mental illness in the Tampa area should contact Clean Recovery Centers right away.
-We can help you find the perfect way to manage your symptoms, so you can enjoy life to the fullest.
+We can help you find the perfect way to manage your depression, so you can enjoy life to the fullest.

 Sources: